captaincaius/hipthrusts/README.md

 NOTE: THE ABOVE IS ONLY MEANT TO CONTRAST HIPTHRUSTS WITH WHAT ALREADY EXISTS (AND SERVE AS A SALES PITCH)!
 NONE OF THE ABOVE WAS MEANT AS DISRESPECT TO THE HARD-WORKING AUTHORS OF ANY OTHER LIBRARIES!

+In fact, there's no reason you can't use HipThrusTS on top of any of those!
+PRs are welcome from anyone who would like to write the wrappers ;).

 ...interview continued below...

-- You: I love you
+- You: Wow!
+I think I love you
   - HT: I love code review

 - You: That didn't go as planned - let's see some code then